WisconsinRobotics/AI-ROCKS/README.md

 AI-ROCKS contains the autonomous navigation software designed for usage with ROCKS, Wisconsin Robotics' control software for Ascent.
 This code is intended for the Autonomous Traversal Task of the 2017 University Rover Challenge.

-AI-ROCKS is structured using the state pattern design to model a state machine.
+AI-ROCKS is structured using a state pattern design to model a state machine based on drive states.
 The two drive states of AI-ROCKS are GPS and Vision, with obstacle avoidance running underneath both of these drive states.
 Specifically:

 - **GPS**: GPS handles long-range, broad navigation to get us "close" to the tennis ball, using GPS and IMU sensors.
 - **Vision**: Vision handles short-range, precise movements to detect the tennis ball and navigate to within 3 meters of it.
-Vision uses a camera (USB or IP) for vision, and also uses the GPS and IMU sensors.
+Vision uses a camera (USB or IP) for vision and also uses the GPS and IMU sensors.
-- **Obstacle avoidance**: Obstacle avoidance runs in its own thread and notifies the current drive state if any obstacles are detected.
+- **Obstacle Avoidance**: Obstacle avoidance runs in its own thread and notifies the current drive state if any obstacles are detected.
 The LRF data is received from ROCKS-LRF, which is the small separate solution for reading and sending LRF data.